GEOG 204 – Spatial Analysis

 Make-up Exams: Any student missing an exam must supply the instructor with a written excuse.
 It is the student’s responsibility to inform the instructor of the missed exam within one class day after the original exam is given in order to schedule a make-up exam.
 Anyone failing to comply with this policy will receive a zero for the missed exam.

-Exercises: This course has a total of 10 exercises worth 20 points each (a total of 200 points for all exercises).
-The exercises are designed to reinforce the lecture material.
-Most exercises are due one week after being introduced.
+Exercises: This course has a total of 10 exercises worth 10 points each (a total of 100 points for all exercises).
+The exercises are designed to reinforce the lecture and should be completed during the lab time.
+Students will submit their workbook at the end of lab to be checked.
 If an exercise is turned in late, the penalty is 5 points per school day late.
 Additional decisions to alter exercise assignments or points may have to be made during the semester as conditions warrant, and the instructor reserves the right to make these decisions.

 Grades: This course has a total of 500 points.
 Each student’s grade for this course will be determined by a percentage based on the total points accumulated by that individual, divided by the total number of points possible (500).
 Letter grades will be assigned as follows: